-True positive change is often not drastic or sweeping.
+Positive change is often not drastic or sweeping.
 It takes time to modify your family’s lifestyle and create lasting healthy habits.
-SPARK creates resources for educators to teach kids the importance of physical activity and healthy eating at school, but establishing a healthy routine begins with parents at home.
+There are resources for educators to teach kids the importance of physical activity and healthy eating at school, but establishing a healthy routine begins at home.

 Update your gear.